-[1.
-The beggar is practically naked, and the analogy is constituted by the presence of two dogs, one of which seems to be flying at his legs.
-The Mars card depicts a sword-bearing warrior in a canopied chariot, to which, however, no horses are attached.
-Of course, if the Baldini cards belong to the close of the fifteenth century, there is no question at issue, as the Tarot was known in Europe long before that period.]
+1 The beggar is practically naked, and the analogy is constituted by the presence of two dogs, one of which seems to be flying at his legs.
+The Mars card depicts a sword-bearing warrior in a canopied chariot, to which,

-sporadically, the Baldini emblematic or allegorical pictures have only a shadowy and occasional connexion with Tarot cards, and, whatever their most probable date, that they can have supplied no originating motive, it follows that we are still seeking not only an origin in place and time for the symbols with which we are concerned, but a specific case of their manifestation on the continent of Europe to serve as a point of departure, whether backward or forward.
-Now it is well known that in the year 1393 the painter Charles Gringonneur--who for no reason that I can trace has been termed an occultist and kabalist by one indifferent English writer--designed and illuminated some kind of cards for the diversion of Charles VI of France when he was in mental ill-health, and the question arises whether anything can be ascertained of their nature.
+If it be agreed that, except accidentally and sporadically, the Baldini emblematic or allegorical pictures have only a shadowy and occasional connection with Tarot cards, and, whatever their most probable date, that they can have supplied no originating motive, it follows that we are still seeking not only an origin in place and time for the symbols with which we are concerned, but a specific case of their manifestation on the continent of Europe to serve as a point of departure, whether backward or forward.
+Now it is well known that in the year 1393 the painter Charles Gringonneur-who for no reason that I can trace has been termed an occultist and kabalist by one indifferent English writer-designed and illuminated some kind of cards for the diversion of Charles VI of France when he was in mental ill-health, and the question arises whether anything can be ascertained of their nature.
 The only available answer is that at Paris, in the Bibliothèque du Roi, there are seventeen cards drawn and illuminated on paper.
 They are very beautiful, antique and priceless; the figures have a background of gold, and are framed in a silver border; but they are accompanied by no inscription and no number.

-It is certain, however, that they include Tarot Trumps Major, the list of which is as follows: Fool, Emperor, Pope, Lovers, Wheel of Fortune, Temperance, Fortitude, justice, Moon, Sun, Chariot, Hermit, Hanged Man, Death, Tower and Last judgment.
+It is certain, however, that they include Tarot Trumps Major, the list of which is as follows: Fool, Emperor, Pope, Lovers, Wheel of Fortune, Temperance, Fortitude, Justice, Moon, Sun, Chariot, Hermit, Hanged Man, Death, Tower and Last Judgment.
 There are also four Tarot Cards at the Musée Carrer, Venice, and five others elsewhere, making nine in all.
 They include two pages or Knaves, three Kings and two Queens, thus illustrating the Minor Arcana.
 These collections have all been identified with the set produced by Gringonneur, but the ascription was disputed so far back as the year 1848, and it is not apparently put forward at the present day, even by those who are anxious to make evident the antiquity of the Tarot.
 It is held that they are all of Italian and some at least certainly of Venetian origin.
 We have in this manner our requisite point of departure in respect of place at least.
 It has further been stated with authority that Venetian Tarots are the old and true form, which is the parent of all others; but I infer that complete sets of the Major and Minor Arcana belong to much later periods.
 The pack is thought to have consisted of seventy-eight cards.

-Notwithstanding, however, the preference shewn towards the Venetian Tarot, it is acknowledged that some portions of a Minchiate or Florentine set must be allocated to the period between 1413 and 1418.
+Notwithstanding, however, the preference shown towards the Venetian Tarot, it is acknowledged that some portions of a Minchiate or Florentine set must be allocated to the period between 1413 and 1418.
 These were once in the possession of Countess Gonzaga, at Milan.
 A complete Minchiate pack contained ninety-seven cards, and in spite of these vestiges it is regarded, speaking generally, as a later development.
 There were forty-one Trumps Major, the additional numbers being borrowed or reflected from the Baldini emblematic set.
 In the court cards of the Minor Arcana, the Knights were monsters of the centaur type, while the Knaves were sometimes warriors and sometimes serving-men.
-Another distinction dwelt upon is the prevalence of Chrstian mediæval ideas and the utter absence of any Oriental suggestion.
+Another distinction dwelt upon is the prevalence of Christian mediæval ideas and the utter absence of any Oriental suggestion.
 The question, however, remains whether there are Eastern traces in any Tarot cards.